About HTTP, TCP and Web Speed

 Transmission Control Protocol (TCP)

-TCP (RFC 9293) is a Layer-4 connection-based transport protocol: before sharing data, TCP client and server peers must establish a connection through a process called three way handshake (RFC 9293), after which data is guaranteed to flow ordered and with no errors.
+TCP (RFC 9293) is a Layer-4 connection-based transport protocol: before sharing data, TCP client and server peers must establish a connection through a process called the three way handshake (RFC 9293), after which data is guaranteed to flow ordered and with no errors.

 IP and LAN